-What is your strategy for helping your child prepare for the biggest exam of his or her primary school life?
+How would you help your child to prepare for the biggest exam of his or her primary school life?

 Three months before the PSLE in 2013, KiasuParents member GreenA began giving her daughter sets of past-year papers to complete, in order to assess her ability.
 “After reviewing her work, I realised that she had major weaknesses,” said GreenA.